imAsparky/cookiecutter-py3-package/README.rst

 #.
 Links from the original fork have been updated to point to this repository.
 #.
 Support for Travis has been removed.
+#.
+Stale Similar Cookiecutter Templates have been removed.

 Features
 --------